 A lot of factories are already making use of robots.
 In other words, a lot of factory workers have been sent back to the labor market.
 Imagine what will happen to drivers when Google launches its smart car in 2020.
 Companies rendering car rental services will cash in on the technology big time.
 Do you have any idea how much they will save when they terminate the contracts or employment of their drivers?

-An explanation in the context of artificial intelligence is the process by which a robot or any other AI driven machine explains its next intended action, why the action is necessary, the consequences of not taking the action and why it is the best option (if there are alternatives).
-Every explanation should end with the system seeking the permission to go ahead from its users.
+An explanation in the context of artificial intelligence is the process by which a robot or any other AI-driven machine explains its next intended action, why the action is necessary, the consequences of not taking the action, and why it is the best option (if there are alternatives).
+Every explanation should end with the system seeking permission to go ahead from its users.